abroudoux/tailwindcss-breakpoints-indicators/README.md

 ## 💻・About

-The tailwindcss-breakpoints-indicators package is a handy tool for displaying breakpoints within the TailwindCSS framework.
+The tailwindcss-breakpoints-indicators package is a handy tool for displaying breakpoints TailwindCSS

 ## 🎯・Installation